To become a certified construction manager, you will need ample years of experience in the field and qualifications to back it up.

 Applications will not be processed unless all required information is complete on the application, references are received, and the application fee is paid in full.
 Applicants must provide references from at least two clients, supervisors, or current CCMs.

 These references must be able to confirm the applicant’s experience.
-Applicants must also submit a professional
+Applicants must also submit a professional resume along with educational documentation, such as a copy of a degree or an official transcript.

 Provide documentation of experience (if necessary):